fnschwarz/schiro-gamehub/README.md

 ## Features

-- Add games to your collection by entering their Steam App ID.
+- Add games to your wishlist by entering their Steam App ID.
-- View a list of all games in your collection.
+- View a list of all games in your wishlist.
 - Responsive design.

 ## Installation